- Opportunities For

 Roundtables are a platform to hear and share ideas, to learn about important topics and opportunities, and to plug in with others wearing the same hat.
 The experience of those at the table ranges from zero to twenty-plus years.
 There’s always something to learn from each other!

-The state requires each municipality to complete, adopt, and submit LEOPs annually after Town Meeting and before May 1.
+The state requires each municipality to complete, adopt, and submit LEMPs annually after Town Meeting and before May 1.
 An electronic template is available on Vermont Emergency Management's website or by contacting RRPC.
-It’s important to review each section of the LEOP each year.
+It’s important to carefully review the LEMP each year.
 Email addresses, phone numbers, and sites to be checked are all likely to change over time.

 Local Hazard Mitigation Plans, or LHMPs, are based on historical data and address vulnerable areas in a community that are likely to be impacted by natural hazards; and are a tool to identify cost-effective solutions that solve repetitive problems.
 LHMPs must be adopted by the municipality and approved by the state and by FEMA every five years.